-Colectivo Moriviví is an all women artistic collective that has been producing public art and artivism since 2013.
+Colectivo Moriviví is an all-women artistic collective producing public art and artivism since 2013.
 Our artistic production consists of muralism, community-led muralism, and protest performance/actions.
 Our work is about democratizing art and bringing the narratives of Puerto Rican communities to the public sphere to create spaces in which they are validated.
-The history of Puerto Rico is very fragmented and many aspects have been erased or obscured.
-Our intention is to make community and that our history is not denied, that's why we use public art to achieve it. .
+The history of Puerto Rico is very fragmented, and many aspects have been erased or obscured.
+Our intention is to make a community and that our history is not denied, that's why we use public art to achieve it.

-The change we seek to generate is a social one, promoting community organizing, as the most important value and one that really leads to the prosperity of a people.
-It is our contribution to an increasingly difficult world, with challenges that we have to deal with collectively, with activism, in every sense of the word.
+The change we seek to generate is a social one.
+Promoting community organizing as the most important value, one that really leads to the prosperity of all people.
+It is our contribution to an increasingly difficult world and all the challenges we have to deal with collectively, with activism.